dharmafly/noodle/docs/8. Adding to noodle.md

 `exports.fetch = function (url, query) {}`

 This method is the entry point to your module by noodle and possibly other developers.
-Within this you should begin all of your processing.
+This is the function which leads to all of your processing.

 Make use of `noodle.cache.get` to resolve your promise early with a cached results without the need to fetch the page and process the query.

-It is higly recommended you do not fetch the page yourself but use the core `noodle.fetch` since this will handle page caching for you.
+It is higly recommended you do not fetch the page yourself but use the core `noodle.fetch` since this handles page caching for you.

 When you have the document pass it and the query to your `select` function for processing with the query.
     function fetch (url, query) {
       var deferred = q.defer();
       if (noodle.cache.check(query)) {